cecilymp1/EE508/README.md

-To view the entire work, open the "...ipynb" file.
+To view the entire work, open the `lab4.RMD` file.